 This question is another attempt to assess certain personality traits of the candidate, especially the honesty.
 The board who will be judging you at the interview are extremely experienced and will not take much time to understand whether you are honestly answering this question or not.
 Be honest while speaking about your weaknesses and strengths and back them with logical explanations and a few examples.

 Apart from the above-mentioned questions, you could be asked some trickier question as well.
 For eg.

 - What happened when the clock was invented?

-Right answer to this question should be ‘revolution’.
-Then add your logical explanation to it.
+The right answer to this question should be ‘revolution’.
+Then add a logical explanation to it.
 But your first answer has to be Revolution.
 It shows your mental alertness & your quick thinking ability.

 Now, apart from these questions, be prepared to face questions based on your Detailed Application Form.
 For eg. Questions related to your education stream, some major recalling activity from your hometown or the place you born and brought up, some major achievement or some famous personality in the field which you chose as your hobby and questions on such lines.

 Make sure you are well versed about the hot topics of the current happenings as questions will be asked on issues in news and you will be given marks based on your opinions expressed regarding the same.

 If you have some previous work experience, then questions on your profession could be asked by the board.
 For e.g., if you are a doctor then the board might ask questions on any ongoing health issues.
 If you have an economy background, then the board may ask questions on the current economic situation.
 The board may also ask you about how you may implement your current profession in civil services.
 So, you must be prepared well on all the probable questions related to your past and present careers.